markusmoenig/TheFramework/Readme.md

 A dedicated demo and documentation website will come soon.

-### Option: code

-The **code** option adds a unique and powerful visual scripting system to TheFramework.

-* Easy-to-use via drag and drop.
-* Very fast as it compiles to native closures.

 ### Current Backends

 * *Desktops* via [pixels](https://github.com/parasyte/pixels) and [winit](https://github.com/rust-windowing/winit).
 This is the default backend.